 Route & opening times!

-14/02/23 – De 9 Straatjes stands for nine (3×3) cozy shoppingstreets and the 4 main canals (Singel, Herengracht, Keizersgracht en Prinsengracht.
+22/08/23 – De 9 Straatjes stands for nine (3×3) cozy shoppingstreets and the 4 main canals: Singel, Herengracht, Keizersgracht en Prinsengracht.
 In the Unesco World Heritage Canal Belt.
-Packed with wonderful monumental canalhouses and other monuments.
+Packed with wonderful monuments.
 Just a minute behind the Palace on Dam Square and between Westertoren en Leidsegracht.
-There you’ll find that delightful neighborhood brimming with unique shops, charming eateries, museums and a great historical ambience.
+A delightful neighborhood brimming with over 250 shops, charming eateries, museums and a great historical ambience.

 De 9 Straatjes – The 9 Streets

 9 picturesque shopping alleyways in between Prinsen-, Keizers, Herengracht en Singel in the Amsterdam canal belt.
 In the hart of Unesco’s World Heritage, just behind Dam Square and on the way from Anne Frank to Rijksmuseum.
 De 9 Straatjes is the ideal neighbourhood to get to know Amsterdam in all its variety and richness.
 The area offers a great overview of the architectural style of Amsterdam heritage.
 After 400 years it is still very lively with artisanal businesses, hidden cafes, hotspot restaurants and galleries, and a unique offer of specialized and authentic shops.
 Dealing in fashion, shoes & bags, vintage, antiques, housewares and one-offs.
 It’s areas like this that really make you feel comfortable in Amsterdam, so they say!